 Given the importance of pay to employees and the fact that employees are very likely to quickly flag up problems with the data (for example if they don't receive their pay or if they don't receive their correct level of pay) the pay data are considered to be as complete and accurate as possible.
 For these reasons, the data on NICS pay have been assessed by NISRA statisticians as being accurate and reliable.

-It should be noted that disability data are missing for 47.5% of NICS staff (based on the latest available data as at January 2023), and the true proportion of disabled staff could be higher.
+It should be noted that disability data are missing for 44.5% of NICS staff (based on the latest available data as at January 2024), and the true proportion of disabled staff could be higher.
 Some staff whose disability information is missing may have a disability, and some others who are recorded as not having a disability may have developed a disability since the information was provided.
 Both of these scenarios would mean a larger proportion of all staff having a disability.
-In the context of the pay statistics bulletin, employees whose disability information is missing have been allocated to the "No Disability Declared" category.
+In the context of the pay statistics report, employees whose disability information is missing have been allocated to the "No Disability Declared" category.
 For further information, please see the latest NICS Equality Statistics report.

-6. Timeliness and Punctuality - timeliness refers to the time gap between publication and the reference period.
+Timeliness and Punctuality - timeliness refers to the time gap between publication and the reference period.
 Punctuality refers to the gap between planned and actual publication dates.

-The annual pay statistics publication is usually produced towards the end of the calendar year, and refers to the data as at the end of March in the same year.
-There has therefore historically been a gap of around 9 months between the reference date and the date of publication.
-The main reason for this is the delay in implementing the annual pay awards for NICS staff.
+Historically the annual pay statistics publication was usually produced towards the end of the calendar year, and refers to the data as at the end of March in the same year.
+There has therefore been a gap of around 9 months between the reference date and the date of publication.
+The reasons for this included: